nguyenvukhang/kitty/docs/performance.rst

 Performance
 ===================

-The main goals for |kitty| performance are user perceived latency while typing and "smoothness" while scrolling as well as CPU usage. |kitty| tries hard to find an optimum balance for these.
+The main goals for |alatty| performance are user perceived latency while typing and "smoothness" while scrolling as well as CPU usage. |alatty| tries hard to find an optimum balance for these.
 To that end it keeps a cache of each rendered glyph in video RAM so that font rendering is not a bottleneck.
 Interaction with child programs takes place in a separate thread from rendering, to improve